No products in the cart.

 strong elderly man lifting dumbbells because he experienced spontaneous recovery after stroke

-Today’s article will explain how spontaneous recovery after stroke works, plus some helpful ways to support your brain’s natural repair mechanism.
+Spontaneous recovery is usually seen within the first six months after stroke and relies on several repair mechanisms.
+Today’s article will explain how spontaneous recovery after stroke works as well as some helpful ways to support your brain’s natural repair mechanisms.

-Spontaneous recovery refers to the brain’s innate ability to repair and salvage the penumbra.
-When this occurs, some functions, such as speech, might naturally return without any intervention.
+Spontaneous recovery after stroke refers to the brain’s innate ability to repair and salvage the penumbra.
+When this occurs, some functions (such as speech) might naturally return without any intervention.

-There are three mechanisms that the brain uses to promote spontaneous recovery after stroke.
+There are three main mechanisms that can help promote spontaneous recovery after stroke.
 These three are reperfusion, edema management, and diaschisis reversal:

 • Reperfusion.
-This refers to the restoration of blood flow to the damaged areas.
-The brain can accomplish this in a number of ways, one of which is by elevating blood pressure.
-For this reason, researchers recommend caution when trying to lower a stroke victim’s blood pressure.
+This refers to the restoration of blood flow to the penumbra.
+The brain can accomplish this in a number of ways, including elevating blood pressure.
+For this reason, researchers recommend caution when trying to lower a stroke patient’s blood pressure initially.
 While extremely high blood pressure can be dangerous, bringing it down too low might hamper spontaneous recovery.
+Additionally, timely administration of a drug called tPA within the first hours of ischemic stroke onset can help restore blood flow to the brain.

 • Edema management.
-Decreased oxygen in the brain causes increased swelling (edema), which cuts off blood supply and causes further damage.
-Therefore, a major part of spontaneous recovery involves reducing edema.
+Decreased oxygen in the brain causes increased swelling (cerebral edema), which cuts off blood supply and causes further damage.
+Therefore, a major part of spontaneous recovery involves reducing edema within the brain.
 This can happen naturally but sometimes requires medication or oxygen therapy.
-Once the swelling decreases, blood flow can return, and function is usually restored.
+Once the swelling decreases, blood flow can return and function can be restored.

 Diaschisis reversal is the most important part of spontaneous recovery.
-It is the reason why some of your abilities might suddenly return after stroke.
+This neurological response is the reason why some of your abilities might suddenly return after stroke.
+As affected areas of the brain heal and neural activity increases, previously absent functions can return and improve.

-Spontaneous recovery only occurs during the acute stages of stroke rehabilitation, which usually lasts around six months.
-But during this time, you can also promote further recovery by taking advantage of your brain’s natural repair mechanisms.
+Spontaneous recovery most often occurs during the acute and subacute stages of stroke rehabilitation, which usually last around six months.
+During this time, you can promote further recovery by taking advantage of your brain’s natural repair process, which we will discuss next.

 Taking Advantage of Spontaneous Recovery After Stroke

-While spontaneous recovery mostly occurs on its own, you can increase the number of abilities you recover by harnessing your brain’s neuroplasticity.
+While spontaneous recovery mostly occurs on its own, you can maximize your likelihood of regaining function by promoting your brain’s neuroplasticity.
+This refers to the brain’s ability to form new neural pathways or connections.

 During the period when spontaneous recovery occurs, the brain also enters a heightened state of plasticity.
 This essentially means that neuroplasticity will operate on turbo-drive, and you can make incredible gains in a short amount of time.